States That Allow Same-Sex Marriage

 On June 24, 2011, New York officially enacted the Marriage Equality Act, becoming the sixth state in the United States to legalize same sex marriages.
 The legislation passed after several weeks of intense negotiations and fund raising and lobbying efforts on both sides of the issues.

 Rhode Island became the sixth and final New England state to approve marriage equality -- and the 10th nationwide (at the time).
-The Rhode Island legislature passed a bill legalizing same-sex marriage on May 2, 2013; it goes into effect on August 1, 2013.
+The Rhode Island legislature passed a bill legalizing same-sex marriage on May 2, 2013; it went into effect on August 1, 2013.

 In 1999, The Vermont Supreme Court ruled in Baker v.
 Vermont that same-sex couples are "entitled under Chapter I, Article 7, of the Vermont Constitution to the same benefits and protections afforded by Vermont law to married opposite-sex couples."